 Effective May 11, 2021, Western University of Health Sciences - Oregon campus has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education (3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085; phone: 703-706-3245; email: accreditation@apta.org).
-If needing to contact the program/institution directly, please call 541-259-0460 or email Chad Lairamore, PT, PhD, FNAP, at chad.lairamore@westernu.edu.
+If needing to contact the program/institution directly, please call 541-259-0476 or email Sandra Saavedra@westernu.edu).
 Candidate for Accreditation is an accreditation status of affiliation with the Commission on Accreditation in Physical Therapy Education that indicates the program may matriculate students in technical/professional courses.
 Achievement of Candidate for Accreditation status does not assure that the program will be granted Initial Accreditation.

 CAPTE contact information: 3030 Potomac Ave., Suite 100, Alexandria, Virginia 22305-3085 telephone: 703-706-3245; email: accreditation@apta.org; website: www.capteonline.org.